Intersection daylighting

 Intersection daylighting, or simply daylighting, is an urban design strategy to enhance safety at intersections by improving visibility.
+Daylighting reduces collisions by removing obstructions at intersections—including parked cars—that prevent drivers from seeing other cars, pedestrians, bicyclists, and other road users.

 About 40-60% of pedestrian and cyclist injuries occur at intersections.
-Daylighting reduces collisions by removing obstructions that prevent drivers from seeing other cars, pedestrians, bicyclists, and other road users.

-The National Association of City Transportation Officials recommends daylighting by preventing cars from parking within 20–25 ft of an intersection.
-If parking is merely disallowed by law or signage, drivers may not always comply, so it is best to replace parking with curb extensions or other physical infrastructure that do not impede visibility, like planters, granite blocks, or bike share stations.
+The National Association of City Transportation Officials (NACTO) recommends daylighting by preventing cars from parking within 20–25 ft of an intersection.
+Some jurisdictions, such as New York state (excluding New York City), Pennsylvania, and California disallow parking 20–32 ft near all intersections.

-Some jurisdictions, such as New York State (excluding New York City), Pennsylvania, and California disallow parking 20–32 ft near all intersections.
-In such cases, further daylighting typically involves safety improvements that encourage compliance with existing laws against parking near intersections.
+If parking is merely disallowed by law or signage, drivers may not always comply, so it is best to replace parking with curb extensions or other physical infrastructure that do not impede visibility.
+These can include, (Note: Some of these infrastructures can be paired together.
+For example, daylighting an intersection with a plaza will oftentimes also have bollards to protect pedestrians from potential car crashes.) but are not limited to: